xydxydxyd1/my-os/log.md

 it for 30 minutes.
 It is 6 pm right now.

 Ok I just don'ot realy wanna do that.
 I feels like copping out.

+It seems like xpm is what I've been doing manually (the utils folder but better)